ruolinsss/Particle-detection-in-3D-cellular-cryo-electron-tomograms/README.md

 ## Model:

+There are three optional post processing strategies:

+Post processing 1: remove_min_size: Filter out small objects in the predicted mask.
+Since there will be some single or
+                   only several pixels predicted as foreground by the network by mistake, we could set the parameter remove_min_size as the minimum particle size in the groundtruth, such that all connected component in the prediction smaller than this value will be filtered out.

+Post processing 2: check_center: When we want to fuse the predicted masks and predicted centers, we will first find the
+                   local maxima in each particle centers, and then consider this pixel as a 'center' of one particle, every 'center' will have a different value.
+                   Then there are two methods to obtain the instance labelled mask.
+The first one (check_center=False) is, for every foreground pixel in the predicted mask, find the nearst predicted center and have the same value as the center.
+The second one (check_center=True) is, for each particles, check how many centers it has first. we will only split particles in mask if it has more than 2 centers.
+The second method could avoid the case when some parts of one particle belongs to a center outside.

+Post processing 3: filter_outlier: Since we want to find the particles on the membranes, they are always dense in some
+                   areas and will not be alone outside the membrane areas.
+Therefore we could filter out some alone particles to decrease the false positve.
+When filter_outlier is True, we will filter particles, which have fewer than neighbor_number nearst neighbor particles within distance_threshold pixels.
+For example, with the default value, we consider two particles within 30 pixels are neighbors.
+If one particle does not have more than 3 neighbors, it will be counted as outlier and will be removed.

 ![image](https://github.com/HelmholtzAI-Consultants-Munich/Particle-detection-in-3D-cellular-cryo-electron-tomograms/blob/dev/README_files/framework.png)

 ## Usage:

+### Training:

-### Train:
+### Testing:

+Require:
+-tomo: The path of the testing tomogram.
+Optional:
+-m: The path of the trained SegNet model weights.
+-c: The path of the trained CenterNet model weights.
+-o: The path of the saved mrc file and txt file.
+-ps: Patch size to be fed into the inference model.
+-vs: Voxel size for different dataset, e.g. 14.08 for spinach data.
+-mt: Threshold to filter the small noise in predicted mask.
+-ct: Threshold to filter the small noise in predicted center.
+-rs: Particles smaller than this size will be removed.
+-check_center: Whether to use check center strategy in the post processing.
+-filter_outlier: Whether to use filter outlier strategy in the post processing.
+-nn: Define how many neighbor particles are considered in filter outlier strategy.
+Required when filter_outlier is True.
+-dt: Define the distance to be considered in filter outlier strategy.
+Required when filter_outlier is True.

-### Inference:
+#### Inference:
 <img src="https://github.com/HelmholtzAI-Consultants-Munich/Particle-detection-in-3D-cellular-cryo-electron-tomograms/blob/dev/README_files/predict_result.png" width="480">

-### Postprocessing:
+#### Postprocessing:
-post processing choice:
-1. remove_min_size: filter out small objects
-2. check_center: for each particles, check how many centers it has. we will only split particles in mask if it has more than 2 centers.
-3. filter_outlier: filter out the outliers (there are fewer than neighbor_number neighbor particles within distance_threshold pixels)

-### Evaluation:
+#### Evaluation:
 <img src="https://github.com/HelmholtzAI-Consultants-Munich/Particle-detection-in-3D-cellular-cryo-electron-tomograms/blob/dev/README_files/Evaluation.png" width="480">

 ## Results: